fritzkmanurung/Flowmodoro/README.markdown

 ## 📜 License

 Distributed under the MIT License.
+See the `LICENSE` file for more information.

 ---